-This technical assistance tool provides guidance on considerations related to National Committee for Quality Assurance (NCQA) health plan accreditation, particularly when non-health plan entities are designated as health home providers and health home services are provided outside of the health plans.
+This technical assistance tool from the Integrated Care Resource Center provides guidance on considerations related to National Committee for Quality Assurance (NCQA) health plan accreditation, particularly when non-health plan entities are designated as health home providers and health home services are provided outside of the health plans.
 NCQA reviewed and confirmed the considerations outlined in this document.